-Box 4.4 India's national development plan
+Box 4.4 | India's National Development Plan

 India's initial national development plans focused on improving the living standards of its people, increasing national income and food self-sufficiency.
 Accordingly, there was a thrust towards enhancing productivity of the agricultural and industrial sectors.
 While the main focus was on maintaining high economic growth and industrial productivity, poverty eradication, employment and inclusive growth remained important priorities.
-The National Action Plan on Climate Change with 8 Missions focusing on mitigation as well as adaptation was launched in 2008 integrating climate change considerations in planning and decision making (MoEF 2008).
-The 12th Five Year Plan (2012-17) also brought in a focus on sustainability and mentioned the need for faster, sustainable and inclusive growth.
+The National Action Plan on Climate Change with eight National Missions focusing on mitigation as well as adaptation was launched in 2008 integrating climate change considerations in planning and decision-making (MoEF 2008).
+The 12th Five-Year Plan (2012-2017) also brought in a focus on sustainability and mentioned the need for faster, sustainable and inclusive growth.
 The National Institution for Transforming India (NITI Aayog) was set up in 2017 replacing the erstwhile Planning Commission, with a renewed focus towards bringing innovation, technology, enterprise and efficient management together at the core of policy formulation and implementation.
-However, while India has moved away from its Five-Year Plans, decision making is more dynamic, with a number of sector specific initiatives and targets focused on integrating sustainability dimensions through a series of policies and measures supporting resource efficiency, improved energy access, infrastructure development, low carbon options and building resilient communities, among other objectives (MoEFCCC 2021; MoEFCC 2018; GoI 2015).
+However, while India has moved away from its Five-Year Plans, decision-making is more dynamic, with a number of sector-specific initiatives and targets focused on integrating sustainability dimensions through a series of policies and measures supporting resource efficiency, improved energy access, infrastructure development, low-carbon options and building resilient communities, among other objectives (MoEFCC 2018, 2021).
 India's overall development pathway currently has a strong focus on achieving robust and inclusive growth to ensure balanced development across all regions and states and across sectors.
-There is a thrust on embracing new technologies while fostering innovation and upskilling, modernisation of agriculture, improving regional and inter-personal equity, bridging the gap between public and private sector performance, by focusing on efficient delivery of public services, rooting out corruption and black economy, formalising the economy and expanding the tax base, improving the ease of doing business, nursing the stressed commercial banking sector back to a healthy state, and stopping leakages through direct benefit transfers, among other measures (Government of India 2018; MoEFCCC 2021; GoI 2015).
+There is a thrust on embracing new technologies while fostering innovation and upskilling, modernisation of agriculture, improving regional and interpersonal equity, bridging the gap between public and private sector performance, by focusing on efficient delivery of public services, rooting out corruption and black economy, formalising the economy and expanding the tax base, improving the ease of doing business, nursing the stressed commercial banking sector back to a healthy state, and stopping leakages through direct benefit transfers, among other measures (Gol 2015, 2018; MoEFCC 2021).

-4.3.2.3 Development pathways shape emissions and capacities to mitigate
+4.3.2.3 Development Pathways Shape Emissions and Capacities to Mitigate